Infrared Satellite Imagery

 Explore Further...

 As you learned in this section, one of infrared imagery's main advantages is that it's useful at night, but one of the challenges of interpreting IR images at night is that the tops of low clouds or fog can sometimes have similar temperatures as the surface of the earth in surrounding areas where it's not cloudy.
-In these situations, it can be difficult or impossible to pick out the areas of low clouds or fog with conventional infrared imagery, but differencing data at different infrared wavelengths can be help us with this problem.
+In these situations, it can be difficult or impossible to pick out the areas of low clouds or fog with conventional infrared imagery, but subtracting data at different infrared wavelengths can be help us with this problem.
 For an example, check out the short video below (2:30).
 If you're interested in learning more about the satellite product featured in this video, called the "Nighttime Microphysics RGB," check out this quick guide.

 Click for transcript of Identifying Low Clouds and Fog at Night on Satellite Imagery